berv-uni-project/Frog-Archiver/docs/README.md

 1. Make sure you have Qt Creator
 2. Open FrogArchiver.pro with Qt Creator (You can found in [src](/src/)).
-3. Build / Run
+3. Build
-4. **(For build only)** To run it with double click, you must complete the binary version with qt library.
+4. To run it with double click, you must complete the binary version with qt library.

+Alternative

+3. Run

 ### Created by